-As of January 31, 2011, there were 131 holders of record of the Company's Common Stock.
+As of January 31, 2010, there were 137 holders of record of the Company's Common Stock.

-The following table shows the record high and low per share prices of the Company's Common Stock as reported by the NASDAQ for the periods indicated.
+The following tables set forth for the periods indicated, the record of high and low per share prices of the Company's Common Stock as reported by the NASDAQ.